 - Internship opportunity must be related to major and/or career goals

-*Students in the following graduate programs should register their internships through the Career Services Center and follow the internship guidelines outlined on this page: Architecture, Construction Management, Engineering, Geospatial Technology, Global Fashion Enterprise, IMBA, Interior Architecture, Real Estate Development, Sustainable Design, Surface Imaging, Taxation, Textile Design, Textile Engineering/Technology, User Experience and Interactive Design.
+*Students in the following graduate programs should register their internships through the Career Services Center and follow the internship guidelines outlined on this page: Architecture, Construction Management, Engineering, Geospatial Technology, Global Fashion Enterprise, IMBA, Interior Architecture, International Fashion Design Management, Real Estate Development, Sustainable Design, Surface Imaging, Taxation, Textile Design, Textile Engineering/Technology, User Experience and Interactive Design.
 Students in all other graduate programs should speak with their program director in order to follow internship registration guidelines for their specific program.

 International students on F-1 visas can gain experience in their field of study through Curricular-Practical Training (CPT) (PDF) which for our purposes is an internship.
 CPT allows undergraduate and graduate international students to work in an internship during their academic experiences as part of their curriculum.
 Requirements of CPT include that the student be eligible for and register to earn academic credit in relation to the internship.
 It is strongly recommended that students interested in participating in CPT meet with their academic advisor to determine how an internship course can fit into their schedule and to begin their internship search one to two semesters before expecting to work.
 For additional information about CPT students should contact: